fw-vision/fw-vision-web/content/blog/10 Day Water Fast - An Experiment.md

 ---
 After planning for a bit, I've decided to do a 10-Day Water Fast (Apr 20 – Apr 30, 2023).

-The longest water fast I've done was for 3 days, I remember feeling energetic and satiated at the end of it; only stopped on dinner plans with some friends.
+The longest water fast I've done was for 3 days, I remember feeling energetic and satiated at the end of it; only stopped for dinner plans with some friends.
 That left me wondering since, could I have gone 5 days?
 Maybe longer?
 How would my body feel?

 **Do not attempt what I'm doing at home.
 Consult a medical professional first if you want to explore prolonged fasts.**